simondotm/nx-firebase/README.md

 ## To create the plugin workspace

-`npx create-nx-plugin simondotm --pluginName nxfirebase`
+`npx create-nx-plugin simondotm --pluginName nx-firebase`

 ## To build the plugin

-`nx run nxfirebase:build`
+`nx run nx-firebase:build`

 ## To test the plugin

-`nx run nxfirebase-e2e:e2e`
+`nx run nx-firebase-e2e:e2e`

 Creates a temporary workspace in `/tmp/nx-e2e/`